‘Ukraine’s future is our future’: Europe’s ‘Coalition of the Willing’ vows to increase economic pressure on Russia

 “Long-range capability directly strengthens democracy,” Zelensky said at the coalition’s press conference on Friday.
 “The more losses Putin suffers on his own territory, the fewer assaults he can carry out on the front line, and the faster he will agree to meaningful diplomacy.”

-NATO Secretary General Mark Rutte argued that the current moment is the right time to ratchet up the pressure on Russia, as Putin faces difficulties on the battlefield.
+NATO Secretary General Mark Rutte argued that the current moment is the right time to apply more force on Russia, as Putin faces difficulties on the battlefield.

 “The truth is that Putin is running out of money, troops, and ideas,” Rutte said.